Atheas/Atheas.github.io/_posts/2023-01-15-a-project-that-failed.md

 - A page where a specific mini-tournament can be viewed in detail

 The backend consists of:
-- Celery tasks
+- Celery tasks.
-- Processsor for the mini-tournaments
+- Processsor for the mini-tournaments.
-- Processor for sign-up, login, change-profile, reset-password processes
+- Processor for sign-up, login, change-profile, and reset-password processes.
+- Processor for email notifications.
 - And more.

 The tools used for creating the website: